SirioApp/backed/README.md

 3. anyone can finalize once the sale ends
 4. success bootstraps an `AgentVaultToken` and moves accepted capital to the treasury
 5. failure enables refunds
-6. post-raise treasury actions run through the executor under an allowlist and selector policy
+6. post-raise treasury actions can be routed through the executor under an allowlist and selector policy

 The design intentionally separates: